-Toothpaste is what we use to brush our teeth; there are different types of toothpaste, contrary to what might be in your mind that all toothpaste is the same.
+Toothpaste is used to brush our teeth; there are different types, contrary to what might be in your mind that all toothpaste is the same.

-Toothpaste contains fluoride, the fluoride in the paste help prevent tooth decay.
+Toothpaste contains fluoride, which helps prevent tooth decay.
 They also have other ingredients that clean the tooth, leaving your mouth refreshed.

 Each toothpaste has its particular use and ingredients, so everyone has one.
-Read on as we discussed the different types of toothpaste that you can find in the market.
+Read on as we discuss the different types of toothpaste available on the market.

 1. Herbal Toothpaste

-Herbal toothpaste is one of the different types of toothpaste popular among people who like natural alternatives to the chemicals present in other typical toothpaste.
+Herbal toothpaste is one of the different types popular among people who like natural alternatives to the chemicals present in other typical toothpaste.

 People sensitive to the ingredients present in regular toothpaste often go for herbal toothpaste.

-The dentist always recommends pasting with fluorides because this ingredient protects the enamel and strengthens the teeth.
+The dentist recommends pasting with fluorides because this ingredient protects the enamel and strengthens the teeth.

 Furthermore, herbal toothpaste contains only natural ingredients.
-However, when buying herbal toothpaste, make sure you buy one with little fluoride to effectively protect the teeth against tooth decay.
+However, to effectively protect teeth against tooth decay, buy one with little fluoride.

-In conclusion, when purchasing herbal toothpaste, make sure you check the ingredient present in the toothpaste to avoid some elements—ingredients such as Dyes and any other untested ingredients that might be present in the paste.
+In conclusion, when purchasing herbal toothpaste, check the ingredients to avoid some elements—ingredients such as Dyes and any other untested ingredients that might be present in the paste.

 2. Sensitive Teeth Toothpaste

-The active ingredient present in sharp teeth toothpaste is Potassium nitrate protects the nerve ending which helps to minimize the painful sensations of the aching teeth.
+The active ingredient in sharp teeth toothpaste is Potassium nitrate.
+This protects the nerve endings, helping to minimize the painful sensations of aching teeth.

 Furthermore, tobacco stain causes the teeth to become stained with yellowish-brown patches.

-Smokers toothpaste is one of the different types of toothpaste that contain stronger abrasives than regular toothpaste, which effectively fights the stains caused by smoking and makes the teeth look whiter.
+Smoker toothpaste is one of the different types with stronger abrasives than regular toothpaste.
+It effectively fights the stains caused by smoking and makes the teeth look whiter.

 4. Whitening Toothpaste

 You don’t have to be a smoker before being susceptible to dental stains.
-Bacteria, smoke, drinking coffee and tea or cola causes dental stains.
+Bacteria, smoke, coffee, tea, or cola cause dental stains.

-Furthermore, this is one of the different types of toothpaste that contains fluoride with an enzyme compound that helps to reduce and eliminate the stains present on the teeth.
+Furthermore, this is one of the different types of toothpaste containing fluoride with an enzyme compound that helps reduce and eliminate the stains on the teeth.

-However, additional ingredients added to teeth whitening have a significant disadvantage, and they can wear down the enamel over time.
+However, additional ingredients added to teeth whitening have a significant disadvantage: They can wear down the enamel over time.

 Based on this disadvantage, it is advisable for anybody using a whitening toothpaste not to use it for a prolonged period to minimize the effect of the additional ingredients present in the paste.